ChjMa/Please-give-me-a-five-star-rating/README.md

 ## Introduction
 This project aims to analyze the data set of "Recipies and Ratings".
 This dataset has 17 features and 234429 examples.
-The features have been listed below:
+The relevant features have been listed below:
 1. name
 2. id
 **3. minutes**